 Mk 18 One Man Life Raft which comes with Submarine Escape Suit

 a.There are a myriad of reasons that may force a crew of a submarine to abandon their vessel.
 In most cases, these will include damage sustained as a result from a fire, flood, atmosphere contamination, or reactor emergency.
 Circumstances leading to the crew abandoning a submarine will develop rapidly and very likely result in a swift evacuation with little preparation time.

 c.Once the crew has successfully abandoned the submarine, survivors face numerous challenges and adverse conditions while waiting for rescue forces.
-Survivors from an abandoned submarine are unlikely to have experienced DCS however; there may be casualties or major injuries from smoke inhalation, radiation, or hypothermia.
+Survivors from an abandoned submarine are unlikely to have experienced decompression sickness; however, there may be casualties or major injuries from smoke inhalation, radiation, or hypothermia.

 d.Survivors are likely to be in an Escape Suit or in some instances, a Submarine Surface Abandonment Suit and may be tethered together or in portable or fixed life rafts.

 The Submarine Surface Abandonment Suit (SSAS) is a high-performance one-piece, one-size-fits-all immersion suit designed to provide an exceptional level of thermal protection and floatation to personnel immersed in colder waters for a period of up to 12 hours.

 Victoria Class submarines carryten portable six-person submarine inflatable life rafts.
 These life rafts are designed for use in the event personnel are forced to abandon ship and are to be deployed in conjunction with the SSAS.